So you can't decide between Astra vs OceanWP, right? We don't blame you!

 Astra vs OceanWP Summary

-Comparing Astra vs OceanWP, the two are mostly equivalent.
+Comparing Astra vs OceanWP, the two are mostly equivalent but Astra has the edge.
 OceanWP has fewer demo sites than Astra but has an excellent free version, while Astra keeps pushing the envelop when it comes to speed.
-The PRO versions are $59 and $39 for Astra and OceanWP respectively, but otherwise both themes are solid options.
+The PRO versions are $47 for Astra and $43 for OceanWP respectively, but otherwise both themes are solid options.

-There’s no clear winner between the two since their differences balance out evenly.
-In the end, it will depend on whether you’re an individual user whose focus is to build an e-commerce website or a developer or enthusiast wanting to build multiple websites for their clients or personal needs.
+There’s no clear frontrunner between Astra vs OceanWP since their differences balance out evenly, but we prefer working with Astra overall.
+In the end, it will depend on whether you’re an individual user whose focus is to build an eCommerce website or a developer or enthusiast wanting to build multiple websites for their clients or personal needs.